Weekly News We Care About Wrap Up – 10.5.07

 I just took a quick peek at the Japanese console sales charts and I think it is safe to say that the newness is starting to fade from this generation of consoles.
 This is by no means a doom and gloom statement, it just means that now some game developers need to step up to the plate and convince people to buy into all of the new hardware floating around.

 Microsoft will again be the loser in the Japanese console market.
 The Xbox 360 just does not have titles that Japanese people are interested in.
 Halo 3 will most definitely boost sales in the United States and Europe but not many Japanese gamers play Halo.
-I am positive I will be able to walk into any store here on the day Halo 3 is released and walk out with a copy of the game if I so desired. → Read the rest
+I am positive I will be able to walk into any store here on the day Halo 3 is released and walk out with a copy of the game if I so desired.
+It is a shame for MS that they can’t find some way to connect with the inhabitants of this little island country because the 360 is a very solid console. → Ys: The Article of Napishtim

 Dreamcast Mania!: What did we miss? – Headhunter